cybernistul/PRODIGY_CS_04/README.md

 Hello, I am Nistul Premod

-This is my first internship task at Prodigy InfoTech.
+This is my fourth internship task at Prodigy InfoTech.
 I have created a simple keylogger developed in python using pynput library.
 It records every keystrokes amde on the keyboard and then the log is saved to logs.txt file which can be viewed later. pynput library must be installed prior to running this code.

 ### Project: SIMPLE KEYLOGGER